-Ethical sourcing is another trend in procurement that has gained much attention in recent years as more products are produced or manufactured in third world countries that do not necessarily enforce ethical labor standards.
+Ethical sourcing is another trend in procurement that has gained much attention in recent years.
+Some products are produced or manufactured in developing countries that may not enforce ethical labor standards.
 Exposed by activists, abusive labor practices in the garment industry in countries such as Bangladesh, Indonesia, China, and Vietnam have damaged the reputations of corporations such as Nike and Walmart.

-In response, Walmart has adopted an ethical sourcing policy for its supply chains, and, in 1999, Nike helped to establish the Fair Labor Association (FLA), a nonprofit group that is committed to improving the standards of employment for workers across the world by ensuring fair labor practices and safe working conditions.
+In response, Walmart has adopted an ethical sourcing policy for its supply chains.
+In 1999, Nike helped to establish the Fair Labor Association (FLA), a nonprofit group that is committed to improving the standards of employment for workers across the world by ensuring fair labor practices and safe working conditions.

 Participating companies can get listed with the FLA by enforcing compliance with the FLA labor standards and practices.
-Nike now conducts audits of factories and publishes a corporate social responsibility report containing information about its commitments to sustainability and fair labor practices.
+Nike now conducts audits of factories and incorporates information about its commitments to sustainability and fair labor practices in its annual reports.
 More and more companies are following suit.